GonzaloAlvarez/spring-rest-starter/README.md

-Spring 3.2 REST Web Application Starter
+Spring 3.2 REST Application Starter
 ==========================================

 Spring REST Starter is an skeleton to create new Rest Server Applications